icekoda/SD-FinalProject/Deliverable-3/Iteration-2.md

 | -----------                     |               ----------- |
 |Create only a Domain model       | We need to describe the entities that participate in the primary use case.|
 |Map the system use cases to domain objects| Objects must be identified for all the use cases|
-|Website Interface                | Will be able to interact with both the user and application created.
-It is able to display results from requests.

 ## Step 6: Sketch Views and Record Design Decisions
 | Element                         |            Responsibility |